+On May 19, 2020, the Company issued \$225.0 million of 6.125% Non-Cumulative Perpetual Preferred Stock, Series C, \$1.00 par value, with a liquidation preference of \$25,000 per share (equivalent to \$25 liquidation preference per depositary share), which included the sale of \$25.0 million of Series C Preferred, pursuant to the over-allotment option.

+When, as, and if declared by the board of directors of the Company, dividends will be payable at an annual rate of 6.125%, payable quarterly, in arrears.
+The Company may redeem the Series C preferred stock at its option, subject to regulatory approval, on or after June 15, 2025.

 On February 21, 2019, the Company issued \$150.0 million of 6.25% Non-Cumulative Perpetual Preferred Stock, Series B, \$1.00 par value, with a liquidation preference of \$25,000 per share (equivalent to \$25 liquidation preference per depositary share).
 In March 2019, we completed a public offering of an additional \$10.0 million of Series B Preferred, pursuant to the over-allotment option.

 When, as, and if declared by the board of directors of the Company, dividends will be payable at an annual rate of 6.25%, payable quarterly, in arrears.
-The Company may redeem the Series B preferred stock at its option, subject to regulatory approval, on or after March 15, 2024, or following a regulatory capital treatment event, as defined.
+The Company may redeem the Series B preferred stock at its option, subject to regulatory approval, on or after March 15, 2024.

-On July 11, 2016, our company issued \$150.0 million of perpetual 6.25% Non-Cumulative Perpetual Preferred Stock, Series A, \$1.00 par value, with a liquidation preference of \$25,000 per share (equivalent to \$25 liquidation preference per depositary share).

-When, as, and if declared by the board of directors of the company, dividends will be payable at an annual rate of 6.25%, payable quarterly, in arrears.
-We may redeem the Series A preferred stock at our option, subject to regulatory approval, on or after July 15, 2021, or following a regulatory capital treatment event, as defined.

-NOTE 29 - Variable Interest Entities
+NOTE 28 - Variable Interest Entities

-Our company's involvement with VIEs is limited to entities used as investment vehicles and private equity funds, the establishment of Stifel Financial Capital Trusts, and the ownership of a securitization that purchases, leases, and disposes of aircraft engines.
+Our company's involvement with VIEs is limited to entities used as investment vehicles and private equity funds, the establishment of Stifel Financial Capital Trusts, and our issuance of a convertible promissory note.

 We have formed several non-consolidated investment funds with third-party investors that are typically organized as limited liability companies ("LLCs") or limited partnerships.
-These partnerships and LLCs have assets of \$258.2 million at December 31, 2019.
+These partnerships and LLCs have assets of \$295.6 million at December 31, 2020.
 For those funds where we act as the general partner, our company's economic interest is generally limited to management fee arrangements as stipulated by the fund operating agreements.
 We have generally provided the third-party investors with rights to terminate the funds or to remove us as the general partner.
-Management fee revenue earned by our company was insignificant during the years ended December 31, 2019, 2018, and 2017.
-In addition, our direct investment interest in these entities is insignificant at December 31, 2019 and 2018.
+Management fee revenue earned by our company was insignificant during the years ended December 31, 2020, 2019, and 2018.
+In addition, our direct investment interest in these entities is insignificant at December 31, 2020 and 2019.